tidalmigrations/cast-highlight-docker/README.md

    You can find your new image in the GCP container registry, under cast-highlight repository.

-3. Done, you can now test this image out locally in Tidal Tools by manually adjusting the docker image used at line pkg/commands/analyze/code/code.go:25.
+3. Done, you can now test this image out locally in Tidal Tools by manually adjusting the docker image used [here](https://github.com/tidalmigrations/tidal-tools/blob/ff5d2bd9cd206f1f305a96d2a976a4a1f06cd59a/pkg/commands/analyze/code/code.go#L25).

 4. If everything is ok.
 (Meaning, you are able to do source code analysis).
 Create a Pull Request to merge your branch into the default branch (master)